Frank Lloyd (footballer, born 1928)

 Frank Lloyd (16 January 1928 – 8 March 2009) was an English professional footballer who played as a left half.

 Career

 Born in Darton, Lloyd played as an amateur for Barnsley before joining Bradford City in July 1951.
 During his time with Bradford City he made 24 appearances in the Football League.

+Lloyd began his career with Leeds United, and ended his career with Bentley Colliery and Ossett Town.